Legal Representation For Contractor & Builder Disputes

 A contractor who fails to comply with key provisions of the Act may suffer the following:

-2. Damages times three (or treble damages).
-HICPA provides that a violation of HICPA is also, by definition, also a violation of Pennsylvania’s Unfair Trade Practices and Consumer Protection Law (“the UTPCPL”).
-Thus, the home owner can also get an award for triple or “treble” damages, plus attorney fees.
+- Damages times three (or treble damages).
+HICPA provides that a violation of HICPA is, by definition, also a violation of Pennsylvania’s Unfair Trade Practices and Consumer Protection Law (“the UTPCPL”).
+Thus, the homeowner can also get an award for triple or “treble” damages, plus attorney fees.

-4. The Act is a consumer protection law.
-The Commonwealth of Pennsylvania maintains a database for every violation of the act of non-compliance that results in a civil judgment.
+- The Act is a consumer protection law.
+The Commonwealth of Pennsylvania maintains a database for every non-compliance violation that results in a civil judgment.
 Plus, the contractor can lose his license for failure to comply with the Act.

 What Types of Work Are Excluded From HICPA?